Finiteness properties for Shimura curves and modified diagonal cycles

 \item $N=54,72$.

 \end{itemize}

 In particular, $C$ is subhyperelliptic. \end{prop} \begin{proof}

-Recall that by Corollary \ref{cor:good1}, if $C$ is good, one of the following happens: $N$ is in \eqref{Ogglist1}; or $N=11,17,19$; or prime factors of $N$ are in $2,3,5,7,13$.
-Also recall that in the examples in the proof of the previous proposition, we have shown that if $N$ is in the following list, then $C$ is not good:
+Recall that by \Cref{cor:auto-critical1}, if $C$ is auto-critical, one of the following happens: $N$ is in \eqref{Ogglist1}; or $N=11,17,19$; or prime factors of $N$ are in $2,3,5,7,13$.
+Also recall that in the examples in the proof of the previous proposition, we have shown that if $N$ is in the following list, then $C$ is not auto-critical: